Hands-On-Coding-Project/pdg-compiler/README.md

     "input": "Hello World!"
 }
 ```
-and you will resieve a similar JSON file:
+and you will receive a similar JSON file:
 ```json
 {
     "code": 10